Augustus Maxwell: Later career

 After the war, Maxwell remained a very popular figure in Florida.
 In late 1865, Governor William Marvin, a former judge appointed provisionally by President Andrew Johnson, appointed Maxwell to the Florida Supreme Court.
 Maxwell would only serve in this position for a year before his resignation, however.
 Maxwell formed a law partnership with Mallory in 1866, and resumed his presidency over the Alabama and Florida Railroad.

 When Reconstruction ended following the Compromise of 1877, the Democrats retook control of Florida.
 As a result, Maxwell was appointed to the First Judicial Circuit Court of Florida by Governor George Franklin Drew that year.
 He served in this position until 1885, when he resigned in order to attend the state's Constitutional Convention.
 Maxwell and the other delegates rewrote the Carpetbag Constitution of 1868 and instead replaced it with a new Constitution which heavily restricted the rights of African-Americans.

 In 1887, Governor Edward A. Perry appointed Maxwell as the eighth Chief Justice of the Florida Supreme Court.
 He would serve as Chief Justice until 1889, when George P. Raney was chosen to succeed him.
 Maxwell would remain on the Florida Supreme Court as an Associate Justice until 1891, when he officially stepped down.

 Later life and death

 After his resignation, Maxwell returned to his private law practice until his retirement in 1896.
-Maxwell lived the family of his daughter's husband in Chipley, Florida until his death in 1903.
+Until his death in 1903, Maxwell lived with the family of his daughter's husband, in Chipley, Florida.